keelimeguy/Twitter-Public-Analysis/README.md

 # Twitter-Public-Analysis

 Hey!
-We're working on making a twitter analysis tool that can analyse tweets in real time and give us valuble insights
+We're working on making a twitter analysis tool that can analyze tweets in real time and give us valuable insights

-Intrested in working with us?
+Interested in working with us?
 Join our discord [here](https://discord.com/channels/729368876965429310/729368876965429313)!

 ## Getting Started